How did an ancient- Classical Athenian pass his daylife?

 When you were willing to move on a big step in your life, you had to visit Delphi’s Oracle.

 Every four years, you had to attend Olympic Games.
-Thankfully, today you have the opportunity to be at Olympic Flame ceremony.
+Thankfully, today you have the opportunity to be at Olympic Flame ceremony, at Olympia and Panathenaic Stadium.

 Annually you had to follow the sacred path of Panathinea- following Iera Odos that connected Athens to Elefsina, passing via Dipylon Gates at Keramikos.